Rxann/lima-server/README.md

 # lima-server

- The server for the Lima Telemetry Service
+The server for the Lima Telemetry Project